A common calendar entry of many lawyers and other professionals is ‘Drinks with [X]’.

 As a result, we’ve compiled various tried and tested alternatives.
 Do let us know if you have any to add to the list.

-In the meantime, we’ve created a series of podcasts and written articles to raise awareness of this important issue.
+We have also created a series of podcasts and written articles to raise awareness of this important issue, which you can read below.

 How are we calling time on booze culture? – Solicitors Journal (November 2019)